DecisionsDev/odm-docker-kubernetes/platform/ecs/README.md

    * Ensure that you have an existing internet-facing Elastic Load balancer and a VPC with public subnets [setup](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-manage-subnets.html) on Amazon Web Services(AWS).
    * If you want to run ODM Decision services in HTTPS mode, you need to have an [ACM public certificate](https://console.aws.amazon.com/acm/home).

+*Note*: The commands and tools have been tested on macOS.

-# 2. Prepare your environment for the ODM installation
+## 2. Prepare your environment for the ODM installation

-##  Login to AWS
+### 2.1 Login to AWS

 ```
 export REGION=<aws_deployment_region>